Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: Introduction

 Our study builds from the work of \citet{Kingma2014} on variational autoencoders and \citet{Tran2017} on deep probabilistic programming.
-Variational autoencoders use unsupervised learning method to train encoder and decoder neural networks.
+Variational autoencoders are a unsupervised learning method for training encoder and decoder neural networks.
 Between the encoder and decoder, the parameters of a multidimensional distribution are learned to form a compressed latent representation of the training data \citep{Samuel2015}.
-It is an effective method for generating complex datasets such as images and speech.
-VAE can also be used in forecasting from static images as well as in facial expression editing. \citet{Zalger2017} implemented the application of VAE for aircraft turbomachinery design and \citet{Xu2018} used VAEs to achieve unsupervised anomaly detection for seasonal KPIs (key performance indicators) in web applications.
+It is an effective method for generating complex datasets such as images and speech. \citet{Zalger2017} implemented the application of VAE for aircraft turbomachinery design and \citet{Xu2018} used VAEs to achieve unsupervised anomaly detection for seasonal KPIs (key performance indicators) in web applications.
 Autoencoders can use a variety of latent variable models, but restricting the models can enhance performance.
 Sparse autoencoders add a penalty for the number of active hidden layer nodes used in the model.
-Variational autoencoders further restrict the model to a probability distribution ${q_\phi }\left( {{\bf{z}}|{\bf{x}}} \right)$ specified by a set of encoder parameters $\bf{\phi}$ learned via variational inference.
-As stated by \citet{Blei2016}, the goal of variational inference is to approximate a conditional density of latent variables given observed variables.
-The decoder learns a set of parameters $\theta$ for a generative distribution ${q_\theta }\left( {\bf{x'}}|{{\bf{z}}} \right)$, where $\bf{x}$ is the input training data; $\bf{z}$ is the latent variable; $\bf{x'}$ is the output generated data.
-The loss function is determined by a variational bound on the likelihood, which consists of two terms, the expected log-likelihood of the generated data (cross-entropy) and the divergence between the learned model and a prior distribution of model, which will be defined in the next section.
+Variational autoencoders further restrict the model to a probability distribution ${q_\phi }\left( {{\bf{z}}|{\bf{x}}} \right)$ specified by a set of encoder parameters $\phi$ which approximates the actual conditional probability ${p}\left( {{\bf{z}}|{\bf{x}}} \right)$.
+Variational inference as reviewed by \citet{Blei2016}, is used to learn this approximation by minimizing an objective function such as Kullback-Liebler divergence.
+The decoder learns a set of parameters $\theta$ for a generative distribution ${q_\theta }\left( {\bf{x'}}|{{\bf{z}}} \right)$, where $\bf{z}$ is the latent variable, and $\bf{x'}$ is the output generated data.
+The complexity of the data distribution $p(\bf{x})$ makes direct computation of the divergence between the approximate and exact latent conditional probabilities intractable; however, a variational or evidence lower bound (ELBO) is computable and consists of two components, the expected reconstruction log-likelihood of the generated data (cross-entropy) and the negative of the divergence between the latent posterior conditional probability ${q_\phi }\left( {{\bf{z}}|{\bf{x}}} \right)$ and a latent prior distribution $p(\bf{z})$, which is typically a standard normal distribution but can more sophisticated for particular model requirements.